Indira Gandhi Institute of Child Health, Bengaluru

-The hospital has 475 beds with state of art Paediatric critical care (35 beds) and Neonatal Intensive Care Unit accredited as Level 3B by NNF, India (National Neonatology Forum) with a strength of 40 beds equipped with advanced ventilation and trained staff.
+The hospital has 475 beds with Paediatric critical care (35 beds) and Neonatal Intensive Care Unit accredited as Level 3B by NNF, India (National Neonatology Forum) with a strength of 40 beds equipped with ventilation and staff.

-Indira Gandhi Institute of Child Health has a 24×7 fully functional pediatric emergency and critical care service supported by laboratory and blood-bank services.
-It is known for its excellent emergency care and is a renowned institute across South India with patients being referred from the neighborhood states of Andhra Pradesh, Tamil Nadu, and Telangana and it also attracts many patients from West Bengal and Bihar.
+The Indira Gandhi Institute of Child Health has a paediatric emergency and critical care service supported by laboratory and blood-bank services.

 Indira Gandhi Institute Of Child Health, is the brainchild of Dr.D.G.Benakappa (B.C.Roy awardee) who completed his training in Paediatrics from USA and UK.
 On his return to Indian shores in the late 1960s, he found a disdainful lack of child health services and worked to improve it, while he worked under various capacities in Mysore, Bengaluru, and Hubli.

-His dream of establishing a comprehensive child care hospital was realised after nearly two decades of struggle when he established, Benakappa Children's Trust Hospital, which he handed over to the Government of Karnataka, later to be named as Indira Gandhi Institute Of Child Health.
+He established the Benakappa Children's Trust Hospital, which he handed over to the Government of Karnataka, later to be renamed as Indira Gandhi Institute Of Child Health.

 Established in 1991 and expanded in phases, Indira Gandhi Institute Of Child Health was a functional referral hospital by 1995.
 It has grown over the years as a Paediatric Multi Super-speciality tertiary care hospital.

-IGICH now stands as an esteemed institute for postgraduate training in Paediatrics(MD/DCh) and its allied Super-speciality course (MCh-Pediatric Surgery).
-It also offers fellowship programmes in Pediatric Critical Care, Pediatric Endocrinology, Pediatric Genetics, Pediatric Neurology, Neonatal Intensive Care, Pediatric Dermatology, Pediatric Radiology, Pediatric Orthopedics, Pediatric Urology, Pediatric Anesthesiology and minimally invasive surgery.
+IGICH now stands as an esteemed institute for postgraduate training in Paediatrics (MD/DCh) and its allied Super-speciality course (MCh-Pediatric Surgery).
+It also offers fellowship programmes in Paediatric Critical Care, Paediatric Endocrinology, Paediatric Genetics, Paediatric Neurology, Neonatal Intensive Care, Paediatric Dermatology, Paediatric Radiology, Paediatric Orthopedics, Pediatric Urology, Paediatric Anesthesiology and minimally invasive surgery.